mosquitogames/1819rulebook/7_simulation-mode.md

 ### J. Folk Hero deck
 {: .no_toc }
 Shuffle the Folk Hero deck and place it face down near the board.

+### Tabletopia setup
+On Tabletopia, most setup is done for you.
+For Simulation Mode:
+- determine the First Player and hand them the token;
+- draw Battle cards, then place the British ships back in the Battle deck; and
+- stack the Event cards.

+On your first round, Event and Income have been settled for you.
+Proceed to [Take Player turns](sequence-of-play#3-take-player-turns).

 ## Declaring Roles
 When the Anglo-Dutch Treaty is revealed, Rajas must choose whether to become a Colonial Ally or a Resistance Leader for the remainder of the game.